top of page

 • Robotic welding cells with vision-guided torch paths

-• Fiber lasers with automatic nozzle change and pierce control
+• Fiber lasers with automatic nozzle changes and pierce control

 • CAD/CAM suites with nesting, toolpath, and quoting modules